rust-lang/blog.rust-lang.org/posts/2023-11-09-parallel-rustc.md

 There are 60 horizontal lines, each one representing a distinct process.
 Their durations range from a fraction of a second to multiple seconds.
 Most of them are rustc, and the few orange ones are build scripts.
-The first twenty run all start at the same time.
+The first twenty processes all start at the same time.
 This is possible because there are no dependencies between the relevant crates.
 But further down the graph, parallelism reduces as crate dependencies increase.
 Although the compiler can overlap compilation of